Print this topic

 Bipolar disorder is also known as manic depression or bipolar affective disorder.
 When you have bipolar disorder, your mood is sometimes very low (depression), and sometimes very high (elevated).

 When your mood is low (depression), you might feel hopeless, helpless or worthless.
-You might have trouble concentrating, and no longer feel like doing things you used to enjoy.
-Your sleep could be bad.
+You might have trouble concentrating and no longer feel like doing things you used to enjoy.
+You might not sleep well.
 You might think about dying.

-We don't know what causes bipolar disorder.
-Having other people in your family with bipolar disorder, changes in brain chemistry, and stressful life events may play a part.
+We do not know what causes bipolar disorder.
+Having other people in your family with bipolar disorder, changes in brain chemistry and stressful life events can all play a part.

-Bipolar disorder often starts when you're a teenager, but it may not be diagnosed for several years.
+Bipolar disorder often starts when you're a teenager, but it may not be diagnosed until much later.

 If you have bipolar disorder, it doesn't mean you're just moody.
 It's a serious illness that affects your day-to-day life.
 It can make ordinary living very difficult, but with treatment you can usually manage your life well.